jroper/jazzyidau/_posts/2016-10-08-cqrs-increases-consistency.md

 ## Inconsistency can be very bad

-Because we are using microservices, our system is inconsistent, and we need to deal with that.
+Because we are using microservices, our system can become inconsistent, and we need to deal with that.
 How inconsistent our system can get depends on how we deal with it.
-The typical, very high level hand wavy approach to consistency is to use eventual consistency.
+The typical, very high level hand wavy approach to dealing with inconsistency in a distributed system is to use eventual consistency.
 But how is that actually achieved?

 Let's imagine service B needs some data owned by service A to implement its responsibility.
 In this scenario, A is responsible for writing the data, it's the thing that handles the command, while B is responsible for reading the data, it does the query.
 In order for B to act autonomously though, it can't query A directly, it needs to have A push it the data so that it can update its own query store, and then when the time comes to use it, query it locally.